Introduction to Scottish Country Dancing

 What is it?

 There are a vast number of dances with new ones appearing every year, and, unlike line-dancing, they are not called whilst dancing.
-However at the club all dances are walked through beforehand so you can concentrate on learning how to do everything else first!
+However at the club all dances are walked through beforehand so you can concentrate on learning how to do everything else first.
 This learning involves how to dance the various types of steps, and the names and shapes of the various types of formations.
 In fact you’re probably better off not trying to know too much to start with as it might all put you off, just let it grow on you as needed.

-Surbiton’s Scottish Country Dancing - A Brief Primer has more about Scottish Country Dancing.
 If you want to see it all in action here are some videos from the Washington D.C.
 Area.
 And here are more on YouTube.

 Go to top Go to menu